Learn about actual and potential costs

 Buyers should evaluate the experience of the vendors' organizations as well as their employees.

-Buyers should make sure the vendor can provide the needed services for all of their turbines.
+Buyers should make sure the vendor can provide the needed services for the correct type turbines used in the buyers operations.

 Buyers should evaluate the services that are able to be provided while taking in consideration the cost of the services.